 How much do you want to earn from it?

-How many unique visitors per month could you have by then?
+How many unique visitors per month would you like to have by then?

-This way, by completing your daily to-do list, you are making sure that you’re staying on the right path.
-If you are consistent and committed, there’s no way you can fail!
+This way, by completing your daily to-do list, you are making sure that you’re staying on the right path to blogging success.

-Remember.
-Your goals must be palpable and measurable.
-So don’t just state “I want my blog to be popular by 2018”.
+Remember, your goals must be palpable and measurable.
+So don’t just state “I want my blog to be popular by 2019”.

-Instead, go for “I want to have over 5000 unique monthly visitors and make 1000$ in sales each month.”
+Instead, go for something like “I want to have over 5000 unique monthly visitors and make 1000$ in sales each month by 2019.”

-I know Fabrizio has spoken about identifying your target audience many times before, but we really need you to understand the importance of this, so I’ll beat that drum again if you don’t mind.
+I know Fabrizio has spoken about identifying your target audience many times before, but we really need you to understand the importance of this, so let me beat that drum again if you don’t mind.

-Focusing on a particular niche is the best way to attract only the interested people.
+Focusing on a particular niche is the best way to attract only like-minded and interested people.

 If you write about sports, people that enjoy sports will follow you.

-If you write on health topics, your content will be approached by persons that look for health advice.
+If you write about health, your content will be approached by individuals that look for health advice.

 Identifying your target audience is a very important process.
 If you wish to make things easier, use this actionable strategy: